 Much of his work has focused on the operation of status systems.
 His Fellowships include: NIMH Training Fellowship, NEH Summer Institute for Cross-disciplinary Study; Senior Fulbright Fellow to India; American Institute of Indian Studies Fellowship.
 He has been a visiting scholar at Clare Hall, Cambridge University, the Delhi School of Economics, the London School of Economics, and Downing College, Cambridge.
 In 1997, he was the American Sociological Association Sorokin Lecturer at the Eastern Sociology Association meetings and the Pacific Sociological Association meetings.
 In 1998 he received the Virginia Social Science Association Distinguished Scholar Award.
 In 2007 he received his second Fulbright award and served as a lecturer in sociology at the Delhi School of Economics and at St. Edmund’s College of North East Hill University.

-He has written an array of articles and is a co-author of Police on Campus, the Mass Police Action at Columbia University, Spring 1968.
-He is author of four books: The Illusion of Equality: The Effects of Educational Opportunity on Inequality and Conflict; Unequal Care: A Case Study of Interorganizational Relations in Health Care; and Status and Sacredness: A General Theory of Status Relations and an Analysis of Indian Culture.
-The latter book received the 1996 Distinguished Book Award from the American Sociological Association.
-His most recent book is Freaks, Geeks, and Cool Kids: American Teenagers, Schools, and the Culture of Consumption (Routledge 2004), which applies the theory of status relationships that was developed in Status and Sacredness to the behavior of adolescents.
+He has written an array of articles and is a co-author of Police on Campus, an analysis of the mass police action at Columbia University in 1968 (1969).
+He is author of The Illusion of Equality: The Effects of Educational Opportunity on Inequality and Conflict (1972); Unequal Care: A Case Study of Interorganizational Relations in Health Care (1980); Status and Sacredness: A General Theory of Status Relations and an analysis of Indian Culture (1994), which received the 1996 Distinguished Publication Award from the American Sociological Association; and Freaks, Geeks, and Cool Kids: American Teenagers, Schools, and the Culture of Consumption (Routledge, 2004), which applies the theory of status relationships that was developed in Status and Sacredness to the behavior of adolescents.
 Milner most recently completed Elites: A General Mode (Polity Press, 2015) which proposes a model of the common patterns of cooperation and conflict between different types of elites and between elites and non-elites, and then uses the model to analyze ancient India, Classical Athens, and the contemporary United States.
 A revised and updated version of Freaks, Geeks, and Cool Kids is forthcoming from Routledge in August 2015.
 It pays special attention to effects of new technologies and social media on teen culture.